rust-lang/book/src/ch02-00-guessing-game-tutorial.md

 ```

 This is how you generally move from "crash on error" to "actually handle the
-error": by switching from `expect()` to a `match` statement.
-A `Result` is the
+error": by switching from an `expect()` statement to a `match` statement.
-return type of `parse()`. `Result` is an `enum` like `Ordering`, but in this
-case, each variant has some data associated with it. `Ok` is a success, and
-`Err` is a failure.
-Each contains more information: in this case, the
-successfully parsed integer or an error type, respectively.
-When we `match` an
+Remember that `parse()` returns a `Result` type, and `Result` is an enum that
+has the variants `Ok` or `Err`.
+We're going to use a `match` statement here, like we did with the `Ordering` result of the `cmp()` method.

+If `parse()` is able to successfully turn the string into a number, it will
+return an `Ok` value that contains the resulting number.
+That `Ok` value will
+match the first arm's pattern, and the match statement will just return the
-`Ok(num)`, that pattern sets the name `num` to the value inside the `Ok` (the
+`num` value that `parse()` produced and put inside the `Ok` value.
+That number
-integer), and the code we run just returns that integer.
-In the `Err` case, we
-don’t care what kind of error it is, so we just use the catch-all `_` instead
-of a name.
-So for all errors, we run the code `continue`, which lets us move to
+will end up right where we want it, in the new `guess` binding we're creating.

+If `parse()` is *not* able to turn the string into a number, it will return an
+`Err` value that contains more information about the error.
+The `Err` value
+does not match the `Ok(num)` pattern in the first match arm, but it does match
+the `Err(_)` pattern in the second arm.
+The `_` is a catch-all value; we're
+saying we want to match all `Err` values, no matter what information they have
+inside them.
+So we execute the second arm's code, `continue`: this means to go
-the next iteration of the loop, effectively ignoring the errors.
+to the next iteration of the `loop` and ask for another guess.
+So we have

-Now we should be good!
+effectively ignored all errors that `parse()` might hit!

+Now everything in our program should work as we expect it to!
 Let’s try it:

 ```bash
 $ cargo run